First National Bank (Clearfield, PA)

 Article Text

-TROUBLE FEARED.
+EMBARRASSED BANKS.
+Two Related Institutions in Pennsylvania on the Verge of Ruin.
+CLEARFIELD, Pa., Sept 30 -The First National bank of Clearheld closed its doors this morning.
+An unprecedented run on Saturday, Monday and Tuesday. amounting to $40,000, made it impossible to continue business, and the bank suspends payment.
+It is thought the bank will pay in full.
 HOUTZDALE, Pa., Sept.
-30.-There is immense excitement here tonight over the closing of the Dill bank at Clearfield (and lhe trouble here with the Houtzdale bank.
-The wildest rumore are floating about regarding the latter institution, though Cashier McGrath is quoted as stating that the bank will pay dollar for dollar.
-Hun. dreds of miners are parading the streets or gathering at the street corners, and trouble is feared every moment with the Huns and Slave, who had their all in the bank.
-The deposits of the First National bank at the time of the suspension were about$100,000.
+30.-There is intense excitement here tonight over the closing of the Dill bank at Clearfield and trouble here with the Houtzdale bank. the wildest rumors are floating about regarding the latter institution, though Cashier McGrath is quoted as stating that the bank will pay dollar for dollar.
+Hundreds of miners are parading the streets or gathering at street corners, and trouble is feared every moment with the Huns and Slavs who had their all in the bank.
+The deposits of the bank at the time of its suspension were about $100,000.
 President Dill says the depositors of both institutions will be paid dollar for dollar.
 The Houtzdale bank trouble was caused by the defalcation of Teller Hamilton a short time ago.

 Article from Evening Star, October 2, 1891